 It’s always interesting to have something new to tackle.
 Well, when there’s an easy solution, at least!

-To help the musty smell, I used BOSS primer in clear.
-BOSS is designed to block the smell in and it worked perfectly.
+To help the musty smell, I used BOSS primer in clear over the bare wood.
+BOSS is designed to block the smell and it worked perfectly.

 Primers often come in white or grey but I wanted clear in this case as I was painting a dark colour.
 Brown to black is a much easier transition than white to black.

 As painting wood furniture black can be hard, I started with a paint range that I already knew had good coverage.